-Concentrating on the decaying and unique architecture of the city, Marc tries to capture the singular beauty found in neglected buildings that have fallen into disrepair, as city life continues to evolve around them.
+Concentrating on the unique architecture of the city, Marc tries to capture the singular beauty found in buildings from another time as new city life continues to evolve around them.

 Where we may pass by without a second glance, Marc finds an attractive melancholy in street corners and crumbling grandeur of old shop fronts.
 Preliminary sketches are made (of some lesser–seen delights) drawing attention to parts of the city that are ignored on a daily basis.
 These drawings are then worked into larger paintings on both canvas and wood panels.

-Marc manages to capture scenes that hold an almost cinematic quality.
-Desolate buildings take centre stage with their peeling paint and numberless front doors; offering a glimpse into empty rooms through curtainless windows to evoke a sense of loneliness that is inherent in any large city.
+Capturing scenes that hold an almost cinematic quality.
+Desolate buildings take centre stage with their peeling paint and numberless front doors; offering a glimpse into empty rooms through curtain-less windows to evoke a sense of loneliness that is inherent in any large city.

 But the stillness of his work also invites contemplation – of the lives once lived here and the new lives that continue to do so.